MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Changed interior light automation to use sun elevation instead of sunset and offset
+* Floorplan in progress.
+Added Sun elevation sensor
 * Started working on HAFloorPlan
 * Updated Harmony for new activity.
 * Updated to 0.56.2.
 Adding scenes.yaml